eReuse/devicehub-teal/README.md

   cd devicehub-teal
 ```

-2. If you want to initialise your DeviceHub instance with sample device snapshots, copy it/them into that directory. e.g.
+2. If you want to initialise one of DeviceHub instances (running on port 5000) with sample device snapshots, copy it/them into that directory. e.g.
 ```
   cp snapshot01.json examples/snapshots/
 ```